-THE SOUTH ASIAN CRICKET ACADEMYY
+THE SOUTH ASIAN CRICKET ACADEMY

-It is a short-medium term strategy to support BSA players and coaches whose career cycles does not allow them to wait for systemic changes in the game.
+SACA is a short-medium term strategy to support BSA players and coaches whose career cycles do not allow them to wait for systemic changes in the game.
 SACA aims to disband within 3 - 6 years (2028), with the intention that changes to the game nationally shall render it unneccessary.